-Debt held by the public at the end of fiscal year 2017 was $14.7 trillion.
+Debt held by the public at the end of fiscal year 2018 was $15.8 trillion.
 Such debt is issued in a range of maturities from 1-month bills to 30-year bonds.
 It also includes securities that are not traded in secondary markets, such as savings bonds and state and local government securities.
-Domestic creditors hold 57 percent of the outstanding debt held by the public; about one-third of that amount is owned by the Federal Reserve.
-The remaining 43 percent was held by foreign creditors.
+Domestic creditors hold about 60 percent of the outstanding debt held by the public; roughly one-third of that amount is owned by the Federal Reserve.
+The remaining 40 percent is held by foreign creditors.

 Many economists regard debt held by the public as the most meaningful measure of debt because it focuses on cash raised in financial markets to support government activities.
 It is often expressed as a percentage of gross domestic product (GDP), a ratio that measures the capacity of the economy to support such borrowing.
 Debt as a percentage of GDP is particularly useful in comparing debt levels over time, and among countries of different sizes.

-The United States’ debt to GDP ratio at the end of fiscal year 2017 was 76.5 percent.
-That figure was only slightly below the ratio at the end of 2016 of 76.7 percent, which was the highest since 1950.
-Under current law, debt held by the public is on track to reach the size of our annual GDP in the next decade.
+The United States’ debt to GDP ratio at the end of fiscal year 2018 was NEARLY 78 percent.
+That figure is up from 76.5 percent at the end of 2017, and is the highest since 1950.
+Under current law, debt held by the public is on track to reach the size of our economy in the next decade.

 Gross federal debt equals debt held by the public (explained above) plus debt held by federal trust funds and other government accounts.
 In very basic terms, this can be thought of as debt that the government owes to others plus debt that it owes to itself.